phillips0616/phillips0616.github.io/index.md

 Once the learning phase is complete and the roadmap has been constructed it can now queried to find paths between initial and goal configurations.
 Given an initial and goal configuration, the algorithm attempts to add them to the existing network through a method that is similar to how edges are added between configurations.

-The closest _k_ neighbors are found for both configurations and a path between each of those _k_ neighbors is attempted until either a collision free path is discovered or all _k_ neighbors have been tried.
+The closest _k_ neighbors are found for both configurations and a path between each of those _k_ neighbors is attempted until either a collision free path is discovered, or all _k_ neighbors have been tried.
 A difference between this method and the method above is that only _k_ attempts are made to connect the configurations to the graph.
 Once _k_ attempts have been made, if no connections have been found, we return failure.

 If the initial and goal configurations were successfully added to the graph it can be searched to find a path between them.
 I implemented Dijkstra's algorithm to search the graph for a shortest path.